-A “Smooth Start” 401(k) Plan is a unique Nova plan offering that streamlines many of the features offered to a traditional 401(k) plan.
+A “Smooth Start” 401(k) Plan is a unique Nova plan offering that streamlines many of the features offered by a traditional 401(k) plan.
 This creates an affordable, easy option for employers sponsoring their first 401(k) plan – there is no need for complicated features or confusing plan design choices.
 Our Smooth Start plan provides a Safe Harbor plan design setup, as well as employer-determined eligibility features such as loans and pre-tax rollovers into the plan.
 Additionally, our Smooth Start plan eliminates the initial plan document fee to establish the plan, thereby making it easy for an employer to start the 401(k) plan.
-Nova also prepares the annual Form 5500 filing and any IRS required amendments to the plan document.
+Nova also prepares the annual Form 5500 filing and any IRS-required amendments to the plan document.

 Traditional 401(k) Plan

 Traditional 401(k) plans are great for companies who want to offer their employees the chance to save for their own retirement!
 They are especially appealing to employers who have a lot of participation from all classes of employees and who like the idea of deciding each year whether or not to make company contributions to the plan.